PredictiveScienceLab/py-mcmc/README.md

 Notes
 -----
-I have deliberately not adding any tuning capabilities in this library.
+I have deliberately not added any tuning capabilities in this library.
 This is because tuning will be done (in the near future) using the Sequential Monte Carlo (SMC) component.